Queens & Nucs are now on-sale for the 2023 season.

 All our bees have been raised by an RHBA (Russian Honeybee Breeder Association) member and have been inspected by their state Apiary Inspector before we receive them.
 They are again inspected by the Massachusetts Apiary Inspectors before we can release them to our customers.
 A final check is conducted by beekeepers at Warm Colors before handing them out.
 This is a good system where the apiary and bees must meet certain standards before selling bees to other beekeepers.

-Warm Colors beekeepers inspect Nucs and packages before we load the bees.
-We do all our own transporting of the bees.
+Warm Colors staff inspect Nucs and packages before we load the bees.
+We do all our transporting of the bees.
 Beekeepers can feel confident that they are buying bees from authorized apiaries – only.
 Warm Colors Apiary is a certified Queen producer and supplier of inspected, healthy bees.

 Package Bees